Search

 Camden Decker

-Camden Decker begins his first season as Troy's pitching coach following a four-year run, which featured an NCAA Regional appearance, at Kennesaw State.
+Camden Decker enters his second season as Troy’s pitching coach following a four-year run, which featured an NCAA Regional appearance, at Kennesaw State.

 Decker coached one of the ASUN's top pitchers Melanie Bennett.
 This past season, Bennett led Kennesaw State with a 2.62 ERA and ranked second in the ASUN with 181 strikeouts.
 As a sophomore, she led the league in wins (20), complete games (22) and tied for first in saves (3).
 She finished second in the conference with 165 strikeouts.
 Bennett was named ASUN Freshman of the Year, due to COVID-19 eligibility, and earned a spot on the First Team All-Conference and All-Freshman team.
 Bennett tossed a complete game allowing no runs on one hit to secure the Owls first ever NCAA Regional win against Auburn.